Ekapada: Iconography

 Sometimes, when the legs of Vishnu and Shiva are seen, the icon is called Tripada-Trimurti ("three-legged trinity") as opposed to the icon when the legs of Vishnu and Shiva are not shown, when it is called Ekapada-Trimurti ("one-legged trinity"), although the Uttara-Karanagama refers to the former as Ekapada-Trimurti.
 When the icon is shown without the torsos of Vishnu and Brahma, it is simply called Ekapada-murti ("one-legged icon").
 Another variation of Ekapada, called Mahesha-Ekapada, appears in an 8th-century relief in Mahabalipuram, where he is one-legged and four-armed but also has three visible heads plus a head assumed at the back and top, making it a five-headed icon, resembling the five-headed form called Mahesha or Sadashiva.

 In Orissa, the iconography of Ekapada is quite different from that in South India.
 Though he has his characteristic one leg, matted hair and crescent moon headgear, and ascetic attendants, here Ekapada is never depicted with the torsos of Vishnu and Brahma.
 He may be four-armed or two-armed and is considered a form of Bhairava, the fearsome aspect of Shiva.
 He sports a short beard and moustache, an open mouth with fangs, and bulging eyes with a wrathful expression.
 He is ithyphallic (with an erect phallus) and wears a tiger skin around his waist.
-He wears various ornaments and a long yagnopavita (sacred thread) across his chest.
-In later images, Ekapada tends to be more terrifying, with a `garland of skulls, serpentine ornaments and yagnopavita, and a corpse beneath his foot.
+He wears various ornaments and a long yajnopavita (sacred thread) across his chest.
+In later images, Ekapada tends to be more terrifying, with a `garland of skulls, serpentine ornaments and yajnopavita, and a corpse beneath his foot.
 Early images depict him with a varada mudra gesture and kamandalu; however, in later ones these are replaced by a damaru and a kapala.
 His other attributes may be an akshamala (rosary), a trishula, a serpent, a deer.
 His ascetic attendants may hold a trishula and sometimes he is accompanied by a female attendant and his vahana Nandi.

-The Vishwakarma-shilpa mentions Ekapada as one of the Rudras and describes his iconography as having 16 arms and holding in his left arms a khatvanga, an arrow, a chakra, a damaru, a mudgara (a mallet-like weapon), an akshamala, and a trisula (trident), with one hand held in varada mudra, and with his right hands holding a bow, a ghanta (bell), a kapala, a kaumudi (crescent moon), a ghata (pot), a parashu (battle-axe), and shakti (power), with one hand in Tarjani mudra (with raised or threatening forefinger symbolizing wrath).
+The Vishvakarma-shilpa mentions Ekapada as one of the Rudras and describes his iconography as having 16 arms and holding in his left arms a khatvanga, an arrow, a chakra, a damaru, a mudgara (a mallet-like weapon), an akshamala, and a trishula (trident), with one hand held in varada mudra, and with his right hands holding a bow, a ghanta (bell), a kapala, a kaumudi (crescent moon), a ghata (pot), a parashu (battle-axe), and shakti (power), with one hand in Tarjani mudra (with raised or threatening forefinger symbolizing wrath).
 However, no representation of a sixteen-armed Ekapada is found.